 I completed a 7 year Diploma of Counselling & Family Therapy, and 1 year Applied Grief Studies Certificate in 2005.
 I chose an experiential programme, which required the students to be self-responsible, self-observant and accountable.
 I was able to learn and grow as a person and professional.

-I began working with clients in 2002 and have now completed 8,754 client hours (as at early March 2021).
-I am comfortable working with couples, individuals and adult families (including young adults from age 14 upwards).
+I began working with clients in 2002 and have now completed 10,873 client hours (as at early November 2023).
+I work with couples, individuals and adult families (including young adults from age 16 upwards).
 I have training, experience and/or interest in:

 systemic family therapy